LucySVenutiWinter/Style-Transfer/readme.md

 In fact, photographs can sometimes turn out better, because there are generally fewer strange artifacts due to jpeg compression or qualities that are intrinsic to the canvas instead of the image.

-## Progressive image sizes ##

-Because image size grows quadratically, it can be really expensive to produce large images.
-However, this can be avoided by creating small images, then upscaling them to larger ones and running the algorithm again.
-The pixellation which comes from rescaling will be eliminated in subsequent steps, as the fine detail tends to be replaced with a stylistically appropriate version.

 ## Luminance-only transfer ##

 You might want to transfer an image's rough stylization while keeping the image's color intact.
-I'm surprised I haven't seen this technique more often, as it's applicable to every style transfer algorithm.
 To do this, an image is converted from RGB to YIQ format.
 The Y channel in YIQ is the image luminance, all color information is encoded in the I and Q channels.

 <p align="center">
 <img src="figures/cat_lum_sml.png" alt="Cat image with only the luminance channel">